 Key Takeaways

-• Performance varies ~27,000x: Gateway overhead ranges from microseconds in high-performance proxies to hundreds of milliseconds in federation/security-heavy setups—your choice depends on whether you prioritize speed, security scanning, or federation capabilities
+- Performance varies 1000x: Gateway overhead ranges from microseconds in high-performance proxies to hundreds of milliseconds in federation/security-heavy setups.
+Your choice depends on whether you prioritize speed, security scanning, or federation capabilities

-• Integration breadth vs. governance depth: Composio offers 500+ integrations while MintMCP and Lunar.dev focus on granular access controls—developer tool companies need to decide which matters more for their customers
+- Integration breadth vs. governance depth: Composio offers 500+ integrations while MintMCP focuses on data-permissions-first governance, SSO and SCIM-driven RBAC, Virtual MCP Bundles, Agent Bundles, and tool-level policy.
+Developer tool companies need to decide which matters more for their customers

-• The market is maturing rapidly: 75% of API vendors are projected to have MCP features by end of 2026, making early platform selection critical
+- The market is maturing rapidly: Gartner’s 2025 Software Engineering Survey projects that 75% of API vendors will have MCP features by the end of 2026, making early platform selection critical

 What Makes MintMCP Different: